 Genetically Modified Foods: The Rise of the Planet of the Frankenbanana?

 How does one start a movement of people?
 Quite easy.
 Firstly you need a topic that isn’t very widely known and introduce it to a population of people who don’t have the training to understand how it works.
-Secondly you need to rally your troops together by creating an atmosphere that plays on their lack of training and fear.
+Secondly, you need to rally your troops together by creating an atmosphere that plays on their lack of training and fear.
 Fear is a great motivator.
-Thirdly you need to use the population’s lack of training and fear to your advantage by positioning yourself as figure of authority about the topic they are fearful about.
+Thirdly you need to use the population’s lack of training and fear to your advantage by positioning yourself as a figure of authority about the topic they are fearful about.
 This reduces the chance that the population will do any sort of impartial research.
-Lastly you need to continually bombard them with fear inducing stories and information so the human tendency for pattern recognition and confirmation bias will take over, leaving you free to do other things.
+Lastly, you need to continually bombard them with fear-inducing stories and information so the human tendency for pattern recognition and confirmation bias will take over, leaving you free to do other things.
 That’s how the anti-vaccination movement does it, that’s how Food Babe does it and that’s how the anti-GMO movement does it because it’s worked out pretty well so far to induce the masses into hysteria.

 Today I want to look into Genetically Modified Foods.
 Much like vaccinations and fluoride, genetically modified foods are a hot topic in first world countries, largely due in part to a fear and misunderstanding of science and the emotional nature of the topic.
-We need food to survive, without it we’re dust so naturally GM foods are going to elicit emotion in people who are invested in needing a product that will ensure their continued existence.
+We need food to survive, without it we’re dust so naturally, GM foods are going to elicit emotion in people who are invested in needing a product that will ensure their continued existence.

 WHAT ARE GENETICALLY MODIFIED FOODS?:

 Genetically modified foods are foods that are derived from organisms whose genetic material (DNA) has been modified by the process of genetic engineering.
 An organisms DNA will be genetically modified and the seeds used in farming to produce more of the food (source).
 There are several different ways to genetically alter food.